 3. Mines and Quarries

 LIDAR is used in mines and quarries as an essential surveying tool.
 By their nature, mines and quarries are often in remote areas with limited access, rough terrain and limited light.
-As a result, traditional ground surveying methods are largely impractical.
+As a result, when looking at lidar vs. traditional surveying, the traditional surveying methods are largely impractical.
 LIDAR offers a comprehensive solution that can be applied for quarries and mines, producing accurate and effective results.
 Some LIDAR applications in the mining industry include: